 (2).
 When cash is received from recovered account:

-The Fine company writes off a $450 account receivable from New trader on March 12, 2015.
-The New Trader pays the account in full on March 28, 2015.
+The Fine Company writes off a $450 account receivable from Weak trader on March 12, 2022.
+The Weak Trader pays the account in full on March 28, 2022.

-- to record the receipt of cash from New Traders on March 28, 2015?
+- to record the receipt of cash from Weak Traders on March 28, 2022?

 (1).
 When Weak Trader’s account is written off: